Thornam/Timeseries_Transformer/README.md

 ### Model Training
 This Jupyter Notebook reads in the preprocessed data and trains the individual models while saving the important parameter values.

 *Notice: This program uses a GPU for training and does take quite some time to run.
-It is recommended to use the Colab runtime-type 'V100' for this program, but the runtime-type 'T4' should also work.*
+It is recommended to use the Colab runtime-type 'V100' for this program, but the runtime-type 'T4' should also work.
+Models with a batchsize of 1024 however does need the 'A100' runtime-type to run the program.*

 ### Forecasting and portfolio
 This Jupyter Notebook uses the best parameter values from the train models and creates a forecast on the test data (SPX).
 Afterwards, it makes the portfolios.